Public Works Ice Cream

 Taste the ick with every lick!

 Longing for a scoop of Peppermint Pavement?
-Perhaps a double-scoop waffle cone with Sour Sewer and Stinky Green Cart?
+Perhaps a double-scoop waffle cone with Sour Sewer and FUNky Green Cart?
 While our new Public Works Ice Cream flavours may not tempt the tongue, they’re sure to turn heads (and noses!)

-Learn about public works (and how our crews keep Nanaimo running smoothly) with our new public works-inspired ice cream flavours; taste temptations so grotesque, they're unreal! (seriously, they aren't real...)
+Learn about public works and how our crews keep Nanaimo running smoothly with our new public works-inspired ice cream flavours; taste temptations so grotesque, they're unreal! (seriously, they aren't real...)

 Our sensational flavour lineup begins with everyone's new favourite pie-topper: